IvanRaykovskiy/code-conventions/csharp-dotnet.md

         }
         ```
         > [!NOTE]
-        > One exception is that a using statement is permitted to be nested within another using
+        > One exception is that a `using` statement is permitted to be nested within another `using`
         > statement by starting on the following line at the same indentation level, even if the
-        > nested using contains a controlled block
+        > nested `using` contains a controlled block

 2. Write only one statement per line.
 3. Write only one declaration per line.
-4. Add at least one blank line between method definitions and property definitions
+4. Add at least one blank line between methods definitions and properties definitions
 5. Use braces to explicitly show required execution order without guessing operators priority

     :x: Bad